L0giXX/MongoDB_API/README.md

 # Configure the location of your MongoDB database:
 # If you are using a .env file (recommended):
 client = pymongo.MongoClient(config["MONGODB_URL"])
-# If you have the MongoDB URL hardcorded:
+# If you have the MongoDB URL hardcoded:
 client = pymongo.MongoClient("MONGODB_URL")

 # Configure the openweathermap URL: